samuelrizzo/gunbound-broker-client-side/README.md

 # GunBound Broker Client

-A modern C++23 implementation of a GunBound game server broker that acts as a DLL injection for the GunBound client.
+A modern C++23 implementation of a GunBound game server broker that works as a DLL inside GunBound client.

 ## Overview